mat-diak/githubCV/README.md

 **Product photographer, self-employed**

+- developed batch-editing workflows in Adobe Lightroom and Bridge
 - worked closely with clients to produce high-quality product images according to their brief
 - understood the needs of the client and proposed best possible solution given a budget and timeframe
 - communicated creative ideas to clients by creating mood boards and using examples to clearly understand their expectations